Sadhana1842/Bharat-Intern/README.md

 # Bharat Intern

-This repository contains the tasks to be submitted for the Jan-Feb monthly internship program offered by Bharat Inter.
+This repository contains the tasks to be submitted for the Jan-Feb monthly internship program offered by Bharat Intern.